How Should Christians Engage the World?

 Don’t get involved in the world’s endeavors because we are to work for a higher Calling, one that solves ALL problems “politics” hopes to remedy.

 Well, has it?
+Yes, we know Jesus will set all things aright when He returns.
 And don’t let anyone try that old canard on you of, “Well if they’d done it the right way all these years…” because I don’t believe in the 2000 years the Gospel has been preached it’s been wrong all this time.
 No, the Gospel does NOT change the culture; it was never intended to.
 The Gospel changes men from Hell-Bound sinners to saved Saints.
 But NARROW is the Way and FEW there are that find it.
 “SO?
-Why be involved at all?” , some conclude.
+Why be involved at all?”, as SO MANY badly conclude.

 Does God expect you to let your children die for Him?